Jo Potter

-Josanne Potter (born 13 November 1984) is an English Association football Manager (association football) and former footballer who played as a midfielder, most recently for Reading.
-Originally a left-winger, she matured into a creative central midfield player.
-At club level Potter enjoyed three separate spells at Birmingham City Ladies and was noted for her crossing abilities and goalscoring record.
+Josanne Potter (born 13 November 1984) is an English professional football manager who is the head coach of Women's Super League club Crystal Palace.
+As a former footballer who played as a midfielder, she was originally a left-winger, and matured into a creative central midfield player.
+At club level Potter enjoyed three separate spells at Birmingham City and was noted for her crossing abilities and goalscoring record.
 She played in three FA Women's Cup finals – with Arsenal in 2004, Charlton Athletic in 2007 and Birmingham City in 2012.
 On the international stage, she often had to compete with Rachel Yankey and Sue Smith for a place on the left flank of the England team.
 After 2007 Potter worked as a BBC television football pundit.
 In June 2025, Potter was appointed the head coach of Crystal Palace.

 Club career

 While attending The Manor School, Potter began her career at Chesterfield centre of excellence.
 She was with Sheffield Wednesday in 2001–2002, before signing for Birmingham City.

-By 2004 she was playing for Arsenal then signed for Charlton Athletic in summer 2005.
+By 2003 she was playing for Arsenal, but left after one season to return to Birmingham City.
+She then signed for Charlton Athletic in the summer of 2005.
 When Charlton ditched their ladies team in 2007, Potter moved on to Everton, then returned to Birmingham City in January 2009.

 With Birmingham not playing until the FA Women's Super League in March 2011, Potter signed a short-term deal with Leicester City in summer 2010.

 In May 2013 Potter's excellent form with Birmingham, playing in a central midfield role, led to manager David Parker demanding that she be given another chance at international level.
 In June 2016, Potter and teammate Jade Moore both bought out the last six months of their Birmingham City contracts and left the club as free agents.
 Despite the players' long service, a statement on Birmingham City Ladies' website called the development "an excellent deal for the club".

 Later that month Potter and Moore joined Notts County on short-term deals until the end of the 2016 FA WSL season.
 Less than a year later, however, the club folded before the 2017 FA WSL Spring Series.
 Becoming a free agent, Potter joined Reading along with teammates Jade Moore and Kirsty Linnett in May 2017.
 On 8 June 2020, Reading announced that Potter had left the club after her contract had expired.

 She announced her retirement from football in January 2021.

 Managerial career

 On 22 June 2023, Potter was appointed manager of Scottish Women's Premier League club Rangers, having previously worked as assistant manager at Birmingham City.
-Rangers won domestic cup doubles in both of Allen's seasons at the club.
+Rangers won domestic cup doubles in both of Potter's seasons at the club.

 On 24 June 2025, Potter was appointed as manager of Women's Super League 2 side Crystal Palace.
+She coached the side to promotion to the Women's Super League as Crystal Palace finished second in the 2025–26 Women's Super League 2 season.